scnetter/100-days-of-code/log.md

 **Thoughts** I decided to include all my study topics here (not just coding) as they are related and the goal from all efforts is the same: improve my skillset and continual learning.
 The Odin basic HTML project is a bit boring and a slog as the backend web dev is my primary interest right now but, I don't want to skip the basic building blocks (though I already have experience with HTML).

 On the TCM PNPT front, I have committed to see if I can get through all the required courses and sit the exam by mid-Sept.
 It might be too aggressive but, I'll find out and adjust as needed.
+One of the joys of living rural is that things that seem basic can be hard to get.
+Example, I need a VGA cable for a "new" but, none of the local stores have one.
+So, my labs in PNPT are going to wait until tomorrow.
+Today, I've been reviewing the topics and related processes so I can hit the ground running once I have everything setup tomorrow afternoon.

 **Link to work** [Recipes Pages](https://github.com/scnetter/odin-recipes)